 The Guild S-200 T-Bird in the electronics department is equipped with two LB-1 humbucking pickups that have a similar tone to the pickups used in the legacy model.
 You will find tons of controls in this guitar that provide excellent versatility, such as the volume and tone control knobs, switching between rhythm and lead modes, and the ability to engage a capacitor.

 This may look very complicated at first but once you get used to them you will find that they provide excellent versatility.

 What To Look For In An Electric Guitar

 The tonewood is one of the most important parts of the guitar, as it will have a direct effect on its durability, quality, and sound.
-However, it should not be the sole factor when buying a guitar, as we have seen excellent premium guitars using more affordable tonewoods such as alder and basswood, that portray exemplary qualities.
-Although I would prefer usage of maple, mahogany, and ebony due to their durability.
+However, it should not be the sole factor when buying an electric guitar, as we have seen excellent premium guitars using more affordable tonewoods such as alder and basswood, that portray exemplary qualities.
+Although I would prefer the usage of maple, mahogany, and ebony due to their durability.

 Pickups are generally the biggest factor of the sound output of your electric guitar.
 They generally are available in three tastes, single-coil, humbucker, and P90 pickups.

 Single coil pickups use just a single magnet and are most likely found on Fender guitars.
 They generally have a very versatile sound, but they tend to have a brighter and sharper tone overall.
 They perform well in various genres, especially surf and country music.
 However, they can’t output a great level of distortion.